There seems to be a ton of people talking and writing about how to implement or improve your company culture this year.

 What was the biggest surprise in your opinion?
 Comment below or shoot me an email!

-If you want to learn more about company culture, employer branding, and HR trends in 2020, check out these two articles:
+If you want to learn more about company culture, employer branding, and HR trends in 2020, check out these three articles: